fdioDocs/vpp-docs/docs/usecases/Routing.rst

 Connecting the two Containers
 _____________________________

-Time for the section you've all been waiting for - connecting these two linux containers to VPP and pinging between them.
+Now for connecting these two linux containers to VPP and pinging between them.

 Enter container *cone*, and check the current network configuration: